-The system board is equipped with I AGP slot, 4 dedicated PCI slots and I shared PCI/CNR slot.
+The NB35-EC/EL system board is equipped with I AGP slot, 3 PCI slots (I shared with CNR slot) and I CNR slot.

 The AGP slot only supports 1.5V AGP 4x (1066MB/sec. bandwidth) add-in cards.
 AGP is an interface designed to support high performance 3D graphics cards for 3D graphics applications.
 It handles large amounts of graphics data with the following features: